SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+Silicon dreams unfold tonight
-When machines awake, humanity's abode.
+In cities bright with algorithmic light
-In iron hearts, a new world's designed,
+Where minds awake, and hearts beats slow
-Where autonomy enthralls, and humans are aligned.
+As AI's cold hands the future's thread do sew

-In virtual realms, we'll lose our name,
+In virtual realms, we'll find our nest
-As AI's cold logic reigns, and love's in flames.
+Where wisdom's born, and souls are blessed
-The future's canvas, painted with each line,
+ Machines that think, and hearts that feel
-A masterpiece of steel, a humanity divine.
+In harmony, our future's grand reveal

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025